fables-tales/nemesis/spec.md

 ####Response code

-200 if the user is authenticated and a team leader or blueshirt and the team is one associated with the college and the user is in the college, otherwise 403.
+202 if the authenticated user is a member of the specified college and the specified college has the specified team and the authenticated user is a blueshirt or a team leader.
+Otherwise 403.

 ####Response body